philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 An obvious optimization is that all setup code should be abstracted away into its own module.
 Creating the private store and mapping each new instance to an object that holds the private properties could all happen behind the scenes.

 A second optimization is that if the private object used to hold the instance members were created using `Object.create`, I could set its prototype to whatever I wanted.
 In this case, I want the prototype of the private object to be same as the prototype of the public instance (or some object that has the instance's prototype in its prototype chain).
-That way prototype methods are shared rather than copied.
+That way prototype methods can be shared rather than copied.

 Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate objects with other objects (traditional objects in JavaScript can only have string keys).
 This means we can avoid having to put a unique ID on each instance.
 It also means we can avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.